Message Type: Space Weather Notification - Radiation Belt Enhancement

 ## Space Weather Outlook:

 Solar activity is expected to vary between low and moderate levels during the outlook period.
-There are currently five Active Regions on the Earth-facing disk.
-Active Region 14291 (S13E16) has produced B-class and C-class flaring during the reporting period and may continue to produce similar levels of flaring activity during the outlook period.
+There are currently seven numbered Active Regions on the Earth-facing disk.
+Active Regions 14294 (S17W64), 14296 (S15W52), 14298 (S16W86), and 14299 (N22W48) produced significant flaring activity during the reporting period and may continue to produce similar levels of flaring activity during the outlook period.

 ## Notes: